yeeking/bcn-2024-system/notes.md

 Next steps:
 * I have two models that I can infer with and train: MMT and music-lm
-* MMT is some sort of x-transformers thing, music-lm is a
+* MMT is some sort of x-transformers thing, music-lm is a llama model (using huggingface)

 ### Going back to Multitrack  Music Transformer (2023)